-In our experiment, we randomly sample from the 48 training data points and perform experiment to show results against number of training data points $N \leq N_{tr}=48$.
-Then we consider two cases: first when the training targets are corrupted with additive white Gaussian noise at 10 dB SNR, and second with large perturbations where two of the nodes are perturbed by scaling the signal values to twice the original.
-These perturbed nodes have numbers 15 and 22, and correspond to the nodes with the strongest edges to other nodes in the adjacency matrix.
-This corresponds to case where around 10 percent of the target signal nodes are corrupted with a large perturbation (can be considered a sparse noise), with the potential to affect all nodes of the entire network being the strongly connected nodes.
-We compare the performance of LR, LRG, KR, and KRG.
-The NMSE for the test data as a function of training sample size $N$ for both cases are shown in Figure \ref{fig:smhi18}.
-We observe that LRG and KRG outperform LR and KR, respectively, by significant margin, particularly at smaller training sample sizes $N$.
-In addition we find that KRG outperforms LRG for this experiment, though this is not necessarily guaranteed for all datasets and experimental conditions.
+In our experiments, we randomly sample for the training observations from the full training set for various $N \leq N_{tr}=48$.
+We consider the case when the training targets are corrupted with additive white Gaussian noise at a 10 dB SNR level.
+We compare the performances of LR, LRG, KR, and KRG.
+For the test data, the NMSE as a function of the training sample size $N$ is shown in Figure \ref{fig:smhi18}.
+We observe that LRG and KRG outperform LR and KR, respectively, by a significant margin, particularly at smaller training sample sizes.
+In addition to this, we find that KRG outperforms LRG for this experiment, though this is not necessarily guaranteed for all the datasets and under all experimental conditions.

 }